 This five-day course for professional anthropologists lays out a broad range of systematic methods for analyzing qualitative data (e.g., text and images) and provides guidance on when the methods should be used.
 We will cover the basics of qualitative research, including: techniques for identifying themes, tips for developing and using codebooks, and suggestions on how to produce qualitative descriptions, make systematic comparisons, and build and formally test models.
 The course will concentrate on three major traditions of analysis: grounded theory, content analysis, and semantic network and word-based analysis.

 We will emphasize hands-on data analysis exercises to illustrate the complementary strengths of different methods for analyzing qualitative data.
 Some, but not all, of the methods we cover require computer-based methods.
 Where appropriate, we will show participants how recent advances in hardware and software can facilitate the recording and transcribing of text and how software can be used to facilitate the analysis of qualitative data.
 We will focus in particular on working with MAXQDA software.
 Participants will receive an extended trial version of the software for use in the workshop.

 Classes will be divided between lectures and labs where participants will analyze real data.
 At the end of the course, participants should be able to use the various methods presented in the analysis of their own data and to demonstrate the methods to their students and colleagues.

-All participants are expected to come with a laptop that can run Windows-based programs.
-(Mac users may need to install software to emulate a Windows environment.)
-Participants will need to have Microsoft Word & Excel loaded on their computers and will be asked to download and install additional demo or free software before arriving at methods camp.
+All participants are expected to come with a laptop, either Mac or Windows, with Microsoft Word & Excel loaded and ready to run.
+For Mac users, this means either having the Mac version of Word and Excel, or installing software to emulate a Windows environment.
+All participants will be asked to download and install additional demo or free software before arriving at methods camp.